-500 paper-based 173 computer-based 61 Internet-based
+500 paper-based61 Internet-based (15 per section)

-The applicant whose TOEFL composite score is below the standard may be admitted as a provisional student under Academic Watch and be required to meet weekly with an academic advisor.
+The applicant whose TOEFL composite score is below the standard may be considered for provisional acceptance by the Admissions Committe.
+If accepted, the applicant will be admitted with a status of Academic Watch and will be required to take EN 110 Conversational English and meet weekly with an acadmic advisor to develop an ability to benefit from instruction at PCC.